dotArchive/dotGuide/README.md

 No more wasting time and searching on SO for a quick fix!

-dotGuide has you covered with side-by-side comparison with code and markdowns.
+dotGuide has you covered with side-by-side comparison with code and markdown.
 ## How it works

 Add as many files to a "Guide" as you want, each one comes with its own accompanying markdown to help explain what's going on.